Sean Maguire

-Sean Maguire (born 18 April 1976 in Ilford, London) is an English actor and singer who has been professionally making films, television shows and performing on stage for over 40 years.
-Originally from London, Sean started his career at age five starring alongside Sir Laurence Olivier in A Voyage Round My Father.
+Sean Maguire (born 18 April 1976) is an English-American actor and singer who has been professionally making films, television shows and performing on stage for over 40 years.
+Originally from London, Maguire started his career at age five starring alongside Laurence Olivier in A Voyage Round My Father.
 He then rose to fame at age ten when he was cast in the BBC drama Grange Hill in the role of "Tegs" Ratcliffe in which he remained until 1991.
 After leaving Grange Hill, Maguire played Aidan Brosnan in EastEnders.